decretist/Dissertation/Chapter1/chapter1.md

 of canon law that replaced the old *Corpus*.

-The *Decretum* was arguably the first book in the European tradition written from the ground up as a university textbook.
+The *Decretum* was arguably the first book in the European tradition written from the ground up as a textbook.
 (Abelard's *Sic et Non* is the other book for which such an argument might be advanced.)

 Gratian's exposition of his method -- the *content* of the *Decretum* -- transformed the study of canon law into a rigorous academic